quasarframework/quasar/docs/src/pages/backend-and-api/firebase/structure.md

   }
   firebase.initializeApp(config)

-  // Add the firebase serverice to the Vue instance Vue.prototype.$fb = firebase
+  // Add the firebase service to the Vue instance Vue.prototype.$fb = firebase
 }
 ```